alexanderbpowers/machine-learning-challenge/README.md

 My second model used the KNeighborsClassifier.
 After running various outcomes through a for loop, I made a decision that k number 9 was the most accurate and achieved a score of 83.39%.
 The GridSearchCV found k number 29 to be the most accurate and produced a similar score of 82.63%, which was actually a slight bit worse than my choice.

+The SVM model performs slightly better than the KNN classifier.